+where $\{\zeta_{n}\}$ are i.i.d. standard normal random variables, and $\epsilon$ is the noise magnitude.
+In our simulations, we run {\bf Algorithm 2} with $N = 10^{8}$ samples and collect the coupling times.
+For all the examples throughout this section, the threshold $d$ of triggering the maximal coupling is set as $2\epsilon$ because $\epsilon \zeta_{t}$ has a standard deviation $\epsilon$.
+When the maximal coupling is triggered, we compare the probability density function on the line $\mathbb{R}$ and then fold back to $\mathbb{S}^{1}$.
+Theoretically, this is smaller than the ``true maximal coupling'' for which the coupling probability should add up all the periodic images.
+However, it makes little difference here since $\epsilon\ll1.$

-In our simulations, we run {\bf Algorithm 2} with $N = 10^{8}$ samples and collect coupling times.
-The slope of exponential of the coupling time gives the rate of geometric ergodicity.
-Noise magnitudes $\epsilon$ are chosen to be $0.01, 0.02, 0.04, \cdots, 0.12$.
-The $\mathbb{P}[\tau_{c} > t]$ vs. $t$ plots are demonstrated in log-linear plot in Figure \ref{fig1}.
-We can see that the coupling time has an exponential tail.
-The slope of the exponential tail vs. $\epsilon$ is also plotted in Figure \ref{fig1} (lower right corner).
-The slope of exponential tail drops linearly with the strength of noise.
-This is expected because $\epsilon \zeta_{t}$ has a standard deviation $\epsilon$.
-Hence, the distance between two trajectories need to be $O(\epsilon)$ in order to couple.
-If we assume that ${\bm Z}$ is well-mixed, heuristically two trajectories should take $O(\epsilon^{-1})$ time to be $O(\epsilon)$ close to each other.
+In Figure \ref{fig1}, the $\mathbb{P}[\tau_{c} > n]$ versus $n$ plots are demonstrated in the log-linear plot, where the noise magnitudes $\epsilon$ are chosen to be $0.01,$ $0.02,$ $0.04,$ $0.06,$ $0.08,$ $0.1$ and $0.12$, respectively.
+We see that the coupling time distribution has exponential tails which gives the rate of geometric ergodicity.
+Slopes of those exponential tails are obtained by fitting $\log \mathbb{P}[\tau_{c} > n]$ versus $n$ using a linear function.
+The negative slope of the exponential tails versus $\epsilon$ is demonstrated in the lower right panel of Figure \ref{fig1}).
+It drop linearly with respect to the noise magnitude.
+(Note that the log-linear plot uses the logarithm with base $10$.
+Hence, the slopes of curves in Figure \ref{fig1} Left and Middle are the corresponding outputs of {\bf Algorithm 2} multiplied by $(\log 10)^{-1}$.
+This applies to all numerical examples in this paper.)
+This is expected because the threshold to trigger the maximal coupling is $2\epsilon$.
+Two trajectories need to be $O(\epsilon)$-close in order to couple.
+If we assume that the trajectory of $f$ is well-mixed, heuristically two trajectories should take $O(\epsilon^{-1})$ time to be $O(\epsilon)$ close to each other.